Trump–Musk feud: 2024 presidential election

 Cash crunched by more than $50 million in legal fees, the Trump campaign met with Musk and other donors in March 2024; Musk said that he was "leaning away" from Biden.
 Trump declared having helped Musk in the past.
 Musk created the America Super PAC on May 22.
 Musk publicly endorsed Trump after the July 13 Butler assassination attempt.
 Musk hosted an X live stream on August 12 with Trump, in which he floated the idea of a "government efficiency commission".
 Musk ended up contributing over million to Trump's presidential campaign.

 Second Trump administration

 In the second Trump administration, Musk led the Department of Government Efficiency (DOGE) in an effort to slash regulations, cut expenditures, and restructure federal agencies.
-He served as a special government employee, limiting his tenure to 130 days.
+Musk served as a special government employee, limiting his tenure to 130 days.

 Musk played a prominent role in campaigning during the 2025 Wisconsin Supreme Court election, spending at least million through political action committees.
 His role in the election was a political liability for Brad Schimel.
 CBS News observed that Trump stopped posting about Musk by April, when he posted about six times a week before.

-Musk told investors in the April 22 Tesla earnings call that he would spend less time on DOGE going forward.
+However, the DOGE initiative was met with widespread opposition, both from government and the public.
+In response to the backlash, Musk told investors in the April 22, 2025 Tesla earnings call that he would spend less time on DOGE going forward.
 During an interview at the 2025 Qatar Economic Forum on May 20, Musk told that he would scale back political spending.